Asylum Claims

 - Political opinion

-How The Asylum Process Works
+How to Apply for Asylum & How the Asylum Process Works

-After asylum is approved, the steps toward permanent residency become achievable.
+After the asylum application is approved, the steps toward permanent residency become achievable.
 The next step is to apply for a work permit, and if approved again, the final step is to apply for residency.